AsamiKamiya/senior-project/README.md

 6. Modify the Podfile to have the correct ios version and pods.

-- Change platmform to ios 13.1
+- Change platform to ios 13.1
 - Comment out or delete `use frameworks!` and <br />
 - Replace `pod 'ViroKit', :path => '../node_modules/react-viro/ios/dist/ViroRenderer/'` with <br />
   `pod 'ViroKit_static_lib', :path => '../node_modules/react-viro/ios/dist/ViroRenderer/static_lib'`